-Multiple-Services-Credit-Control AVP (AVP Code 456) is of type Grouped and contains the AVPs related to the independent creditcontrol of multiple services feature.
-Note that each instance of this AVP carries units related to one or more services or related to a single rating group.
+The Multiple-Services-Credit-Control AVP (AVP Code 456) is of type Grouped and contains the AVPs related to the independent credit-control of multiple services.
+Note that each instance of this AVP carries units related to one or more services or related to a single rating-group.

-The Service-Identifier and the Rating-Group AVPs are used to associate the granted units to a given service or rating group.
-If both the Service-Identifier and the Rating-Group AVPs are included, the target of the service units is always the service(s) indicated by the value of the Service-Identifier AVP(s).
-If only the Rating-Group-Id AVP is present, the Multiple-Services-Credit-Control AVP relates to all the services that belong to the specified rating group.
+The Service-Identifier AVP and the Rating-Group AVP are used to associate the granted units to a given service or rating-group.
+If both the Service-Identifier AVP and the Rating-Group AVP are included, the target of the service units is always the service(s) indicated by the value of the Service-Identifier AVP(s).
+If only the

+Bertz, et al. Standards Track [Page 68] Rating-Group AVP is present, the Multiple-Services-Credit-Control AVP relates to all the services that belong to the specified rating-group.

 The G-S-U-Pool-Reference AVP allows the server to specify a G-S-U-Pool-Identifier identifying a credit pool within which the units of the specified type are considered pooled.
 If a G-S-U-Pool-Reference AVP is present, then actual service units of the specified type MUST also be present.
-For example, if the G-S-U-Pool-Reference AVP specifies Unit-Type TIME, then the CC-Time AVP MUST be present.
+For example, if the G-S-U-Pool-Reference AVP specifies a CC-Unit-Type value of TIME (Section 8.32), then the CC-Time AVP MUST be present.

 The Requested-Service-Unit AVP MAY contain the amount of requested service units or the requested monetary value.
-It MUST be present in the initial interrogation and within the intermediate interrogations in which new quota is requested.
-If the credit-control client does not include the Requested-Service-Unit AVP in a request command, because for instance, it has determined that the end-user terminated

-Hakala, et al. Standards Track [Page 64] the service, the server MUST debit the used amount from the user's account but MUST NOT return a new quota in the corresponding answer.
-The Validity-Time, Result-Code, and Final-Unit-Indication AVPs MAY be present in an answer command as defined in sections 5.1.2 and 5.6 for the graceful service termination.
+It MUST be present in the initial interrogation and within the intermediate interrogations in which a new quota is requested.
+If the credit-control client does not include the Requested-Service-Unit AVP in a request command -because, for instance, it has determined that the end user terminated the service -- the server MUST debit the used amount from the user's account but MUST NOT return a new quota in the corresponding answer.
+The Validity-Time, Result-Code, and Final-Unit-Indication or QoS-Final-Unit-Indication AVPs MAY be present in a Credit-Control-Answer command as defined in Sections 5.1.2 and 5.6 for graceful service termination.

-When both the Tariff-Time-Change and Tariff-Change-Usage AVPs are present, the server MUST include two separate instances of the Multiple-Services-Credit-Control AVP with the Granted-Service-Unit AVP associated to the same service-identifier and/or rating-group.
-Where the two quotas are associated to the same pool or to different pools, the credit pooling mechanism defined in section 5.1.2 applies.
-The Tariff-Change-Usage AVP MUST NOT be included in request commands to report used units before, and after tariff time change the Used-Service-Unit AVP MUST be used.
+When both the Tariff-Time-Change AVP and the Tariff-Change-Usage AVP are present, the server MUST include two separate instances of the Multiple-Services-Credit-Control AVP with the Granted-Service-Unit AVP associated to the same service-identifier and/or rating-group.
+Where the two quotas are associated to the same pool or to different pools, the credit-pooling mechanism defined in Section 5.1.2 applies.
+When the client is reporting used units before and after the tariff time change, it MUST use the Tariff-Change-Usage AVP inside the Used-Service-Unit AVP.

-A server not implementing the independent credit-control of multiple services functionality MUST treat the Multiple-Services-Credit-Control AVP as an invalid AVP.
+A server not implementing the independent credit-control of multiple services MUST treat the Multiple-Services-Credit-Control AVP as an invalid AVP.

-The Multiple-Services-Control AVP is defined as follows (per the grouped-avp-def of RFC 3588 [DIAMBASE]):
+The Multiple-Services-Credit-Control AVP is defined as follows (per grouped-avp-def as defined in [RFC6733]):

-Multiple-Services-Credit-Control ::= < AVP Header: 456 > [Granted-Service-Unit]
+Multiple-Services-Credit-Control ::= < AVP Header: 456 > [Granted-Service-Unit] [Requested-Service-Unit] [Used-Service-Unit] [Tariff-Change-Usage] [Service-Identifier] [Rating-Group] [G-S-U-Pool-Reference] [Validity-Time] [Result-Code] [Final-Unit-Indication] [QoS-Final-Unit-Indication] [AVP]

-- [Requested-Service-Unit]

-- [Used-Service-Unit]

-- [Tariff-Change-Usage]

-- [Service-Identifier] [Rating-Group]

-- [G-S-U-Pool-Reference]

-- [Validity-Time]

-- [Result-Code]

-- [Final-Unit-Indication]

-- [AVP]